ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Experiments

 \subsection{Evaluation Metrics}

-We judge the performance of ControlNet-XS and its competitors by evaluating the fidelity of the control and the quality of the generated images to ensure that the generated quality does not reduce.
+We evaluate performance by estimating the fidelity of the control and the quality of the generated images, to ensure that the generated quality does not reduce with respect to uncontrolled image generation.
 For quality evaluation, we use the CLIP-Score~\cite{Hessel2021_CLIPScore} which approximates the similarity between a given text-prompt and an image, and the CLIP-Aesthetics score~\cite{Schuhmann2022_LaionAE} which approximates the aesthetic appearance of an image as perceived by humans.
-The fidelity of the control is evaluated implicitly with the Learned Perceptual Image Patch Similarity (LPIPS)~\cite{LPIPS} and explicitly by a distance measure between two images, which is the MSE for depth control, denoted by MSE-depth, and the Hausdorff distance for canny-edges, denoted by MSE-HDD.
-Here, the first image is the reference control image, \eg the depth map, and the second image is the extracted depth map from the generated image.
-The extraction algorithm is the same as the one used to generate the training data, i.e. MiDaS~\cite{Ranftl2020_Midas} for depth extraction.
-Note that for improved readability, the MSE-depth values are scaled by $10^3$.
-We also evaluate the Fréchet Inception Distance (FID)~\cite{FID}, a metric that compares the distributions of intermediate features of a pre-trained network applied to generated and original images.
-For this and all other metrics we use the COCO validation dataset ~\cite{Lin2014_COCO} of $5000$ images.
-The FID score measures both quality and control.
-Note that it measures the fidelity of the control since the control signal comes from a target image of the COCO validation set, and hence the features of the generated image are expected to be similar to the features of the target image.
+The fidelity of the control is evaluated implicitly with the Learned Perceptual Image Patch Similarity (LPIPS)~\cite{LPIPS} and explicitly by a distance measure between two images, which is MSE for depth control, denoted by MSE-depth, mIoU for semantic map control, and the Hausdorff distance (HDD) for canny-edges and human poses (\ie keypoints).
+Here, the first image is the reference control image, \eg the depth map, and the second image is the extracted control, \eg the depth map from the generated image.
+The extraction algorithm is the same as the one used to generate the training data, \ie MiDaS~\cite{Ranftl2020_Midas} for depth extraction.
+Note that for improved readability, the MSE-depth values are scaled by $10^3$ and the Hausdorff distance is scaled by $10^{-1}$.
+We also compute the Fréchet Inception Distance (FID)~\cite{FID}.
+We evaluate the semantic map control with the COCO-Stuff~\cite{Caesar2018_COCO-STUFF} validation set of $5000$ images and all other controls with the COCO~\cite{Lin2014_COCO} validation dataset of $5000$ images.

+Note that for pixel-accurate guidance (\ie depth and edges) the FID score measures both quality and fidelity of control since the control signal comes from a target image of the respective COCO validation set and hence the features of the generated image are expected to be similar.
+However, more loose controls like semantic maps and human poses in particular do not contain precise positional information about the features and hence the FID score only measures quality.
+The same applies to the similarity metrics LPIPS which is less relevant for guidance with semantic maps and not applicable to human pose guidance.